 The new guidance notes and licence conditions for each of the animal activities covered are set out below:

-The current fees for the above licenses have been set and will apply until 31 March 2019.
+The current fees for the above licenses have been set and can viewed from our Licence fees webpage.

 How to apply